Snowshoe Hike to a WWII Torpedo Battery

 Tour highlights

-• Snowshoe through pristine Arctic landscapes
+• Scenic snowshoe hike through Arctic forest and coastal landscapes

 Good to know